Indian shares rise on IT boost, Fed

 Tatva Chintan Pharma Chem will make its market debut on Thursday.
 The chemical producer’s 5 billion rupees initial public offering was subscribed over 180 times.

-Apart from Tech Mahindra, investor focus will be on the results of TVS Motor Company (TVSM.NS), Colgate-Palmolive (India), LIC Housing Finance and PVR.
+Apart from Tech Mahindra, investor focus will be on the results of TVS Motor Company, Colgate-Palmolive (India), LIC Housing Finance and PVR.

 Our Standards: The Thomson Reuters Trust Principles.